Menu

 2pm-3pm.
 If you are interested in volunteering once or regularly, contact the church office.

-- Item of the Month (January): Body wash & body soap.
+- Item of the Month (July): Toothbrushes and toothpaste

 Fellowship Time Schedule - Here is the schedule, based on the last name, for families serving.
 Copies of